Planck 2013 results. XXI. All-sky Compton parameter power spectrum and high-order statistics: Modelling the tSZ effect

 where $P(k,z)$ is the 3D matter power spectrum at redshift $z$.
 Here $B(M,z)$ is the time-dependent linear bias factor that relates the matter power spectrum, $P(k,z)$, to the power spectrum of the cluster correlation function.
-Following \citet[][see also \citealt{Mo:1996p2742}]{Komatsu:1999p2519} we adopt $B(M,z) = 1 + (\nu^{2}(M,z)-1)/\delta_{\mathrm{c}}(z) $, where $\nu(M,z) = \delta_{c}(M)/D(z)\sigma(M)$, $\sigma(M)$ is the present-day rms mass fluctuation, $D(z)$ is the linear growth factor, and $\delta_{\mathrm{c}}(z)$ is the threshold over-density of spherical collapse.
+Following \citet[][see also \citealt{Mo:1996p2742}]{Komatsu:1999p2519} we adopt $B(M,z) = 1 + (\nu^{2}(M,z)-1)/\delta_{\mathrm{c}}(z) $, where $\nu(M,z) = \delta_{\mathrm{c}}(M)/D(z)\sigma(M)$, $\sigma(M)$ is the present-day rms mass fluctuation, $D(z)$ is the linear growth factor, and $\delta_{\mathrm{c}}(z)$ is the threshold over-density of spherical collapse.

 Finally, we compute the tSZ power spectrum using the \cite{Tinker2008} mass function $dn(M,z)/dM$ including an observed-to-true mass bias of 20\%, as discussed in detail in \citet{planck2013-p15}, and we model the SZ Compton parameter using the pressure profile of \cite{Arnaud2010}.
-This approach is consistent with the ingredients of the cluster number count analysis in \citet{planck2013-p15}.
+This approach is adopted in order to be consistent with the ingredients of the cluster number count analysis in \citet{planck2013-p15}.